Battle of Chenab

 The Battle of Chenab was fought in early 1764 between the forces of the Durrani Empire, led by Ahmad Shah Durrani, and the combined armies of several Sikh Misls, commanded by Charat Singh Sukerchakia, Hari Singh Bhangi, and Jassa Singh Ramgarhia.
-The battle took place near the Chenab River in Punjab and resulted in a Sikh victory, forcing Ahmad Shah Durrani to retreat to Afghanistan.
+The battle took place near the Chenab River in Punjab and resulted in a Sikh victory.

-In the months leading up to the engagement, Ahmad Shah had made repeated attempts to secure Lahore, but each success proved temporary.
-In 1763, he appointed his commander Jahan Khan Popalzai governor of the city, while Zain Khan Sirhindi, the Durrani faujdar of Sirhind, was defeated by Jassa Singh Ahluwalia, who captured large amounts of booty and weakened Afghan authority.
-As Ahmad Shah crossed the Indus in January 1764 to assist his officials, the Sikh chiefs gathered over one hundred thousand horsemen, divided their forces into three divisions, and waited for him near the Chenab.
+In the months leading up to the engagement, Ahmad Shah had made repeated attempts to secure the city of Lahore, but each success was short-lived.
+In 1763, he appointed his commander Jahan Khan Popalzai as governor of the city.
+In the same period, Zain Khan Sirhindi, the Durrani military commander (faujdar) of Sirhind, was defeated by Jassa Singh Ahluwalia, who captured large amounts of booty and significantly weakened Afghan authority.
+In January 1764, as Ahmad Shah crossed the Indus to aid his officials, the Sikh chiefs mustered more than one hundred thousand horsemen, organized their forces into three divisions, and took position near the Chenab.

-When Ahmad Shah's force of around forty thousand men began to cross the river, the Sikhs attacked, leading to a fierce battle in which many soldiers on both sides were killed or drowned.
+When Ahmad Shah's force, numbering around forty thousand men, began to cross the river, the Sikhs launched an attack, resulting in a fierce battle in which many on both sides were killed or drowned.
 The Durrani army broke and fled in confusion despite Ahmad Shah's attempts to rally his men.
 Following the battle, the Sikh chiefs celebrated Holi, sent letters to Durrani governors in Kashmir and Multan demanding revenue payments, and their forces entered Lahore, where heavy exactions were imposed on the city's inhabitants.

 Background

 During the early 1760s, the Sikh Misls emerged as the dominant military power in Punjab, reducing the influence of the Durrani Empire.
 In 1762, Ahmad Shah Durrani marched from Kabul to suppress the Sikhs, who had gathered near the village of Kup with their families.
-His troops surrounded and attacked them, resulting in heavy casualties in an event later termed the Vadda Ghalughara (“Great Carnage”).
+His troops surrounded and attacked them, resulting in heavy casualties for the Sikhs in an event later termed the Vadda Ghalughara ("Great Carnage").
 Although thousands were killed, Durrani authority in Punjab remained unstable, and Sikh resistance quickly revived.